matthew-pm/pmdt-practical/README.md

 #### Hypothesis
-If the Minicart overlay is a more immersive experience and draws users' focus to the content within it, users will be encouraged to proceed to checkout, increasing the conversion rate of completed purchases.
+If the Minicart overlay is more immersive and draws the user's focus to the content within it, the user will be encouraged to proceed to checkout.
+This will cause an increase in conversion rate of completed purchases.

 #### Other Requirements
-You can use Adobe XD or Figma to design variant B. If you use Figma, include a link to your design file within the README at the root of your project repo, or a new file in `pmdt-ux/`.
+You can use Adobe XD or Figma to design Variant B. If you use Figma, include a link to your design file at the top of the README at the root of your project repo, or a new file in `pmdt-ux/`.

 You should include any ideations or iterations.
 For example, if you created low-fidelity wireframes like sketches, include those too!

 ### Deliverables
 - Design Document (XD or Figma).
 It should include:
-  - Final comps of Variant B
+  - Final comps for Variant B
   - Any non-final versions or iterations you want to share
-- Your answers to the questions in [`pmdt-ux/questions.md`](./pmdt-ux/questions.md)
+- Your responses to the prompts in [`pmdt-ux/review.md`](./pmdt-ux/review.md)